 For whom is it possible to acquire citizenship by declaration?

-The group of persons entitled under Section 5 (1) sentence 1 StAG are primarily persons who, due to a gender-specific disadvantage, were unable to acquire German citizenship in accordance with the principle of descent despite being descended from a German ancestor.
+The group of persons entitled to benefits pursuant to § 5 para.
+1 sentence 1 StAG are above all persons who, due to a gender-specific disadvantage, could not acquire German citizenship according to the principle of descent despite being descended from a German ancestor.

 While today it is sufficient for children to become German citizens (regulation applies to births from January 1, 1975) if at least one parent is a German citizen themselves, this used to be different in some cases, depending on the regulation and time period, or German parents themselves lost their German citizenship if they married a citizen of another country.